 Te nui o ngā kai i te wai (abundance of fish species - kōura) - monitored as part of Regional Ecological Monitoring Survey (in tributaries) In this scenario fish species have the potential to increase modestly in number as a result of riparian management and some afforestation.
 There are a number of factors that affect the abundance of fish, including predation, food, barriers to migration, and water quality attributes (dissolved oxygen, pH, turbidity, ammonia, temperature).
 Reductions in the 4 contaminants may have varying impacts on particular species.
 Tuna are a very resilient species and can live in degraded environments but like piharau and inanga are sensitive to barriers to migration.
 Koura are particularly sensitive to sediment, and inanga are quite sensitive to a range of factors.
-For this indicator kōura has been focussed on as an indicator species.
+For this indicator kõura has been focussed on as an indicator species.
 They have a wide distribution in water body types (lakes, river, and streams) and are sensitive to sediment, and thrive in natural riparian margins.
 It is expected that numbers and distribution of koura will not increase measurably as a result of this scenario.
-Kōura, short finned tuna, inanga and piharau (picked up in the REMS indicator).
-Increase in natural riparian margin will increase kōura - some improvement however, increased koura means an increase in food source for humans, tuna, catfish.
 Ngā tarukino me ngā ika rawaho i te wai (presence of pest weeds and fish) This scenario will have minimal impacts on the presence of pest weeds and fish.
 Pest fish such as carp, catfish, gambusia and rudd are very resilient to a range of water quality characteristics.
 This scenario is not expected to see reductions in their number.
 Mātauranga ki ngā wai kaukau (Knowledge of swimming places) - information currently held by River Iwi The assessment of changes in knowledge requires detail of personal, whānau, hapū, lwi and collective knowledge, therefore assessment within the timeframe and scope of this project is unlikely to be achieved.
 The knowledge of swimming places can potentially be improved and increased as a result of improved water quality, particularly as these places are more accessible for swimming.
 In particular, by improving clarity (safety) and reducing E.coli (perceptions of safety) this will improve the opportunity to go to swimming places and therefore sharing of knowledge can occur.
 The higher frequency of swimming will facilitate the improvements in knowledge and the passing of knowledge.
-It is also expected that the awareness generated from the focus on swimmability will facilitate discussion and research. †0.5
+It is also expected that the awareness generated from the focus on swimmability will facilitate discussion and research. ↑ 0.5